Current State

 cratestack/ - schema parsing and semantic validation for an initial

-.cstacksubset - compile-time
+.cstacksubset - compile-time role-specific macros:

 - generated telemetry for procedure wrappers, procedure routes, and model list routes